 What Is Cathedral Rock In Sedona?

-Cathedral Rock is the most famous formation among an ocean of red rocks in Sedona and one of the most photogenic natural sandstone buttes in Arizona.
+Cathedral Rock is the most famous formation among an ocean of red rocks in Sedona and one of the best hikes in the USA.
 The formation is located in Cococino National Forest and it is easily identifiable along the Sedona skyline with its needle like spires.

-Sunrise and sunset are the two best times of day to hike and photograph Cathedral Rock, with its rugged shape silhouetting against the sky and red rocks glowing.
+Sunrise and sunset are the two most popular times of day to hike Cathedral Rock, with summit views from the saddle being among the very best photography locations in Sedona.

 Where Is Cathedral Rock In Sedona?

-Cathedral Rock is 4 miles and 10 minutes drive South on highway 179 from the center of downtown Sedona.
+Cathedral Rock trailhead is 4 miles drive South on highway 179 from the center of downtown Sedona.
 It only takes around 10 minutes to access the trail.